Search by

 About the Property

-Student Village The University Of Melbourne Campus is at 108-128 Leicester St., Carlton, 3053, Australia.
-You will find private 1 B, shared 4B, en-suite, non-en-suite, and studio apartments.
-This student accommodation is near The University of Melbourne.
-You will need just 5 minutes to drive there.
-The popular Melbourne Business School is just a 2-minute drive for you.
+Student Village The University Of Melbourne Campus is at 108-128 Leicester St., Carlton, 3053, Australia, and is one of the best student accommodation in Melbourne.
+At Student Village The University Of Melbourne Campus will find studio, private, and shared apartments.
+This Melbourne student accommodation is near The University of Melbourne (5-minute drive), and the popular Melbourne Business School is just (2-minute drive) from you.

 Features

 Student Village in Melbourne reviews are filled with great stories and praises.
 It brings you a range of apartments.
-These are designed by keeping your needs in mind.
-Your options range from a 4-bedroom apartment to a studio standard apartment.
-Each apartment has its own set of amenities.
-So you can choose the one that best suits your preferences.
-They include a king single bed, a ceiling fan, and a wardrobe.
+The options at Student Village Unimelb range from a Twin Share, Large Studio Apartment, 3 Studio Standard Apartment, and many more.
+Each apartment at Student Village The University Of Melbourne Campus includes a king single bed, a ceiling fan, and a wardrobe.
 These will make sure your basic needs are met.
 The kitchen includes a microwave and fridge-freezer.
 So you can store fresh food and cook healthy meals at your will.
 There is a desk in the room with unlimited Wi-Fi internet.
 These ensure you can have an uninterrupted study session.
 Plus, the internet will aid you in your homework.
 The lounge is the common meet-up point for all your roommates.

-At Student Village the University of Melbourne campus, students feel supported throughout their stay.
+At Student Village The University of Melbourne Campus, students feel supported throughout their stay.
 The dedicated study space offers a great learning environment.
 The communal kitchen and outdoor BBQ area are good for sharing meals and bonding.
 You will make some close friends while living here.
-They foster a strong community sense in the residents.
 There are exciting events arranged for students.
 Social spaces like the recreation room, courtyard, and a movie room, resident lounge for movie nights are thoroughly enjoyed by students.

 Location and What's Hot?

-Student Village The University Of Melbourne Campus is an on-campus student accommodation.
-It is also near other renowned institutes.
+Student Village The University of Melbourne Campus is also near other renowned institutes.
 The Southern Cross University Melbourne and the Royal Melbourne Institute of Technology are also nearby.
 For all your basic requirements, there are KT Mart and Aly Asian Grocery.
 There are Chemist Warehouse, Elizabeth St., Victoria Market, and Victoria Market Pharmacy around.
 These will help you get the basic medical attention you require.

 When your stomach craves yummy food, there are good restaurants around.
 These are the Arabesque Restaurant & Lounge and the Classic Curry Indian Restaurant Melbourne.
 You will get good coffee and snack options at Cafe Scopa and Seven Seeds Coffee Roasters.
 There are some favourite pubs and bars for students.
 Prince Alfred Rooftop & Bar and The Last Jar are much frequented and liked by them.
 All these amazing places are a short distance away from the Student Village The University Of Melbourne Campus.